bschaeffer/field-notes-theme/README.md

 ## License

-Getopti is Copyright © 2011 Braden Schaeffer.
+Field Notes Theme is Copyright © 2011 Braden Schaeffer.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.